 The last one is worth a note.
 The shoe is a proportion decision before it is a style decision.
 A pointed-toe loafer closes the leg line.
 A chunky trainer interrupts it.
 In an aesthetic where the clothes are deliberately saying nothing, the shoe is the one element doing all the communication — and a chunky sole undermines every neutral choice above it.
 (I kept the before-and-after photos from the first time I learned this the hard way.
 The difference is not subtle.)

-The Quiet Luxury Colour Palette
+The Quiet Luxury Colour Palette: 8 Shades and Nothing Else

-| Colour | How to use it | Pairs best with |
+| Colour | Why it works |

 The Fabric Rules — What Quiet Luxury Is Made Of